For general information about upgrades, downgrades, platform support, etc., please visit https://dev.mysql.com/doc/relnotes/mysql/8.0/en/.

 expire_logs_days=30causes unused binary logs that are older than 30 days to be purged, ensuring storage space is used efficiently.

-Replication: The Group Replication plugin now notifies other components in the server that some relevant events have happened.
-Upon view changes, recovery state updates, network partitioning and primary election, the plugin informs listeners registered in the service registry and notifies them that an event has occurred.
-These listeners, which could even be other plugins, can then react to these events.
+Replication: The Group Replication plugin now notifies other server components that relevant events have occurred; the plugin informs listeners registered in the service registry and notifies them that an event has occurred.
+These listeners, including other plugins, can then react to these events.
+Such events include view changes, recovery state updates, network partitioning, and primary election.
+(WL #10412)

 group_replication_member_weightvariable has been added which enables you to control the election of new primaries in single-primary mode.
 In previous versions primary election was based on the member's UUID, with the lowest UUID elected as the new primary in the event of fail over.
-Use this variable to assign numeric weights to members to ensure that specific members are elected, for example during scheduled maintenance of the primary or to ensure certain hardware is prioritised.
+Use this variable to assign numeric weights to members to ensure that specific members are elected, for example during scheduled maintenance of the primary or to ensure certain hardware is prioritized.
+(WL #10433, WL #10959)

-Replication: The following new system variables have been added to configure Group Replication:
+Group Replication: The following system variables affecting Group Replication have been added in this release:

-These variables enable you to fine tune flow control of individual group members, adjusting the quota depending on the task the member performs in the group.
+These variables enable you to fine-tune flow control of individual group members, adjusting the quota depending on the task the member performs in the group.
+(WL #9838)

 JSON: Added support for ranges in the XPath expressions used with many MySQL JSON functions, including